 Another study, published in the Journal of Pharmacy and Pharmacology in 2017, found that essential oil made from the fruit of Xylopia sericea was effective in killing Staphylococcus aureus.
 This is the bacterium responsible for staph infections.
 The essential oil contains up to 14% guaiol.

 Guaiol is potentially a key component in how cannabis affects day-to-day functions in the body.
 It may provide important support for anti-inflammatory actions.
 This bodes well for people that have issues with their joints or suffer from a fever.

 You will find guaiol in various cannabis strains in relatively small amounts.
 Here are a few examples:

 Final Thoughts on Guaiol

-Guaiol has long been used in different ways to confront ailments and conditions.
-Throughout history, it has been used to alleviate symptoms such as coughing, decreasing inflammation, and for analgesic purposes.
-It has also been utilized in lowering blood pressure by virtue of its diuretic characteristics as well as possibly inhibiting the growth of certain cancer cells.
-At one point, it was even prescribed as a treatment for syphilis.
+Throughout history, humans have used guaiol to alleviate symptoms such as coughing, inflammation, and pain.
+It is also utilized in lowering blood pressure due to its diuretic characteristics.
+At one point, doctors even prescribed it as a treatment for syphilis!

 Due to its low boiling point, it isn’t easy to work with.
 It is not ideal for every cannabis application.
 Tinctures, topical creams, and vaping are the best applications for guaiol.